WHEN IT COMES TO INTERIORS

 In the living room, Hassan elaborated on the notion of creating an artful and livable home.
 Gone is the cookie-cutter TV wall, or the expected built-in bookcase meant to hide the television.
 Instead, Hassan created an intriguing custom wood wall made of various walnut slats that also serves to create a clear separation between the living and dining areas.
 “I am always inspired by the restaurants and boutique hotels that use 3D wall effects that add depth and dimension,” says Hassan.
 “I didn’t want all the wall character to come from wallpaper,” she explains, referencing the den’s gorgeous vinyl Phillip Jeffries wallpaper.

 Forming the focal point between the sofa and the striking wall, a one-of-a-kind, handcrafted Spotted Sugar Pine coffee table made by artist Dan Pollack sits over a striated textural rug from Stark Carpet.
 A modular sofa by Patricia Urquiola for B&B Italia is upholstered in an eye-catching fabric that exhibits a beautiful sheen.
-A complementary cashmere throw and a green fur pillow from Barneys add comfort and draw attention to the hardware and resin sculpture sitting in the window.
+A complimentary cashmere throw and a green fur pillow from Barneys add comfort and draw attention to the hardware and resin sculpture sitting in the window.
 Behind the sofa, a narrow bronze table holds a Dice sculpture from Mantiques Modern and a geometric table lamp from Arteriors.
 For added seating, Hassan included an attractive white swivel lounge chair.

 “I wanted to design a contemporary-meets-industrial space: clean-lined, monochromatic, but with a strong use of metals and woods,” says Hassan.
 The space, and everything in it emphasizes versatility, and singularity, and reflects the lifestyle of her clients.
 DT